Clare Billings

 - Full registration as a Clinical Psychologist with the Australian Health Practitioner Regulation Agency (AHPRA), No. PSY0001961709

-- Member of the Australian Psychological Society, the Australian Clinical Psychology Association, the Australian Professional Association for Transgender Health, and the Australian and New Zealand Infertility Counsellors’ Association
+- Member of the Australian Psychological Society (APS), the Australian Professional Association for Transgender Health (AUSPATH), and the Australian and New Zealand Infertility Counsellors Association (ANZICA)